 By decision taken in General Assembly of 2007, the Association was modified in Association of Economic Universities of South and Eastern Europe and the Black Sea Region.
 Also it was decided the acceptance as Associated members, Universities from the Middle East and North-Eastern Africa (article 4 §4 of Statute).
 This decision was taken in response to expressions of interest in joining the Association from economic universities in countries from these regions.

-Presently, forty eight Universities are active members of ASECU.
-Forty four as regular members from Albania, Armenia, Bosnia-Herzegovina, Bulgaria, Former Yugoslav Republic of Macedonia, Greece, Montenegro, Poland, Romania, Russia, Serbia, Slovakia, Turkey and Ukraine and four as associated members from Egypt and Lebanon.
+Presently, ASECU amounts fifty one (51) members, Universities and Scientific Centres.
+Forty severn (47) as regular members from Albania, Armenia, Bosnia-Herzegovina, Bulgaria, Former Yugoslav Republic of Macedonia, Greece, Montenegro, Poland, Romania, Russia, Serbia, Slovakia, Turkey and Ukraine and four (4) as associated members from Egypt and Lebanon.

 The seat of the Association is Thessaloniki, where the Secretariat of the Association is also based.
 The offices of the Board of Governors of the Association are situated at the place where the incumbent president of the Board exercises her/his academic activities.